Sinhika/SimpleOres2/README.md

 TO-DO
 -----
 * fix copper buckets vis-a-vis fluids.
 When I make sense out of fluid containers.
-* add silver back in, because Zot's Only Silver hasn't been updated since 1.7.10.
 * <s>make recipes disable-able in config.</s>
 * Implement graphical configuration from the menu...when Forge re-implents it.
 * update or move the SimpleOres, etc. wiki